CSSline

 After @tsuvinen moved to Columbia Road in 2020, @virlander kept the existing site running while carefully watching its performance and stability 👀.

 Later, when Firebase made breaking changes that affected how the site worked and made it slower 🐌, @virlander started building a new version using Astro for the frontend while keeping Firebase as the backend.
-Aroe This development cycle, from April to May 2025, was the fastest redesign in CSSline's history ⚡🏆.
+The Bullitt Agency This development cycle, from April to May 2025, was the fastest redesign in CSSline's history ⚡🏆.

 CSSline team members